WKunFeng/SEVIO/README.md

 # 1. Installation

-We have tested SEVIO on machines with the following configurations
+We have tested SEVIO on machines with the following configuration
 * Ubuntu 18.04.5 LTS + ROS melodic + OpenCV 3.2